 The donor of the smaller system chose to stay anonymous; the university respects their privacy and therefore will not comment on any further details.

-Prof. Sigal Gottlieb, the Director of the CSCVR remarks on how the donation would impact the research productivity of the Center: "The new computational cluster will be a tremendous addition to the resources of the CSCVR.
+Prof. Sigal Gottlieb, the Director of the CSCDR remarks on how the donation would impact the research productivity of the Center: "The new computational cluster will be a tremendous addition to the resources of the CSCDR.
 The new system will triple the computational power available to us, significantly increasing our research abilities.
-All CSCVR members, and our students, will benefit from this valuable computational tool as we continue to expand the scope and range of the computational problems we are attacking."
+All CSCDR members, and our students, will benefit from this valuable computational tool as we continue to expand the scope and range of the computational problems we are attacking."

 April 1, 2015